Predrag-Jandric/Readme-template/README.md

 ---

-## About Project 👋
+## About

 This repository provides a customizable README.md template to jumpstart your project's documentation, and a customised example.
-Copy, paste, and tailor it to create a clear and informative overview of your amazing repo!
+Copy, paste, and tailor it to create a clear and informative overview of your repo.

 ---